linea-it/pzserver_app/README.md

 # pz-server
-The Photo-z Server is a platform available for the LSST Community to host lightweight photo-z related data products.
+The Photo-z Server is an online service available for the LSST Community to host and share lightweight photo-z related data products.